 2016 marks Nancy Rue's 34th year as a published writer.
 In that time, she has become a best-selling author of books for ‘tweens, teens and adults.
 Over her career she’s written more than 125 books and has won two Christy Awards as well as the Women of Faith Novel of the Year distinction.For a complete list of titles, click here.

 Nancy travels North America teaching at writer's conferences and mentoring small groups of clients.
 Please contact Nancy if you are interested in more information on booking her for a workshop or event.She lives in Tennessee with her husband, Jim.
 Their daughter, Marijean, son-in-law, Brian, and five-year-old granddaughter Maeryn, live in nearby Nashville.
-The Rues’ yellow lab Geneveve shares Jim and Nancy’s home, and without her writing would be difficult.
+The Rues’ yellow lab, Geneveve, and chocolate lab, Gibbs share Jim and Nancy’s home, and without them writing would be difficult.